 When Trust is Destroyed

 The story of John and his children exemplifies the breakdown that tends to occur when a family member says they’re ready to change but truly aren’t.
+Despite my guidance and encouragement that John attempt to change his behavior, he wasn’t able to.
 Not only did it impact the transition of leadership for the business, but it also puts tremendous strain on the family as a whole.

 John’s words of commitment at the beginning of the engagement meant nothing when it came time to implement the plan we had laid out, resulting in a stalemate of progress with John still holding tight to control and leaving Amy and Andy both dissatisfied in their roles and questioning the future.
 What could have been a gradual transition of leadership from a father to his daughter instead became a story of words over action and a father’s inability to let go leaving Amy and Andy to question if they want to be in the family business going forward.